rust-lang/book/src/ch04-02-references-and-borrowing.md

 * **Write** (W): data can be mutated in-place.
 * **Own** (O): data can be moved or dropped.

-By default, a variable has read and own permissions (`RO`) on its data, as well as write (`RWO`) if annotated with `let mut`.
+By default, a variable has read and own permissions (`RO`) on its data, as well as write (`W`) if annotated with `let mut`.
 However, a reference can temporarily change those permissions.
 Here is a simple example that is annotated with changes in permissions after each line in the program:

 <pre class="aquascope">
 fn main() {